Confederate Memorial (Arlington National Cemetery): Other history of the memorial

-In 2010, the Confederate Memorial made its first known appearance in a work of fiction.
-It was mentioned prominently in author Alice Randall's 2010 novel Rebel Yell, in which two African American characters discuss the inclusion of black slaves in the memorial's imagery and the confusion and meaning it has for African Americans today.

 The 100th anniversary of the dedication of the Confederate Memorial was noted with a ceremony on Confederate Memorial Day hosted by the United Daughters of the Confederacy on June 8, 2014.

-Recent controversies about the memorial
+Presidential wreaths

 Beginning with Woodrow Wilson in 1919, almost every President of the United States sent a wreath to the Confederate Memorial Day exercises.
 This tradition was broken by President Harry S. Truman in 1949 and again in 1950.
 Truman resumed the tradition in 1951, and a presidential wreath continued to be donated each year for the next four decades.
 In 1990, President George H. W. Bush declined to send a wreath to the ceremony, citing infighting among Confederate groups.
 Bush declined to send a wreath again in 1991 and 1992.
-But President Bill Clinton resumed the tradition in 1993, and it was continued by his successor, President George W. Bush.
+President Bill Clinton resumed the tradition in 1993, and it was continued by his successor, President George W. Bush.

 When African-American Senator Barack Obama was elected President in November 2008, he faced a dilemma about continuing the tradition.
 As Kirk Savage, art historian, put it, "a black president suddenly became in charge of a tradition steeped in white supremacy".
 In 2009, several dozen university professors and historians asked President Obama to end the tradition, and the issue received some mass media attention.
 Confederate heritage groups denounced any attempt to end the presidential wreath tradition, arguing it would be an insult to Southerners.
 A few days before the 2009 Confederate Memorial Day, Savage argued in a The Washington Post editorial that the Southerners were essentially correct.
 He concluded that to end the tradition would only reinforce racist attitudes in America and do little to promote an understanding of the role of slavery in American history and society.
 President Obama himself never addressed the issue.
 Instead, Obama sent a wreath not only to the Confederate Memorial but also instituted a new tradition of sending a presidential wreath to the African American Civil War Memorial in Washington, D.C.